- § 7401.

 (5) “Users of ionizing radiation” means persons who supervise the application of ionizing radiation and/or apply ionizing radiation to human beings for diagnostic and/or therapeutic purposes.16 Del.
 C. 1953, § 7403; 56 Del.
 Laws, c.
 266, § 1; 60 Del.
 Laws, c.
 698, § 1; 67 Del.
 Laws, c.
 192, § 4; 76 Del.
 Laws, c.
 249, § 1; 78 Del.
 Laws, c.
 336, § 1;

-(1) The Secretary of the Department of Health and Social Services or the Secretary’s duly authorized designee;
+(1) The Secretary of the Department of Health and Social Services or a designee appointed by the Secretary.

-(2) The Secretary of the Department of Natural Resources and Environmental Control or the Secretary’s duly authorized designee;
+(2) The Secretary of the Department of Natural Resources and Environmental Control or a designee appointed by the Secretary.

-f.
-The remaining 7 shall be appointed members of the public who need not fall into any of the other categories for membership on the Authority, but who have an interest in radiation protection.
-Each nonpublic member shall have had training in 1 or more of the following fields: radiology, nuclear medicine, radiation oncology, radiation physics, health physics or related sciences with specialization in ionizing radiation, provided however, that not more than 2 persons shall be specialists in any 1 of the above-named fields.
-Each county shall be represented by at least 2 members.
-Each of the 15 members shall have 1 vote.
+i.
+Three members of the public, 1 representing each county, who need not fall into any of the other categories for membership on the Authority, but who have an interest in radiation protection.
+Each public member shall have had training or experience in 1 or more of the following fields: radiology, nuclear medicine, radiation oncology, radiation physics, health physics, or related sciences.

 (c) The Secretary of Health and Social Services or the Secretary’s duly authorized designee shall be Secretary of the Authority, and shall provide staffing and facilities required to enable the Office of Radiation Control to deliver core services as defined by the Delaware Radiation Control Regulations, as promulgated or amended by the Authority.
 The Office of Radiation Control in the Department of Health and Social Services shall be the administrative agent for the Authority.
 The Office of Radiation Control in the Department of Health and Social Services shall make such inspections, conduct such investigations, collect fees or administrative penalties established or levied by the Authority, administer such revenue through the General Fund, and do such other acts as may be necessary to carry out this chapter within the limits of the appropriation made for this purpose.
 The administrative agent shall have all of the powers conferred by law upon the Authority except adopting the rules and regulations provided for in this chapter, subject, however, to the general direction of the Authority.